 Information regarding the HSIP performance targets can be found below:

 - Staff Recommendation on HSIP Performance Measures and Targets for the Sheboygan Metropolitan Planning Area

-Other performance targets will be established in the coming months.
-These targets will be established in areas such as: pavement condition, bridge condition, and emission reductions associated with Congestion Mitigation and Air Quality (CMAQ) improvement program projects.
-Pavement and bridge condition targets will only apply to the National Highway System (NHS), with conditions on Interstate highways and other NHS highways typically reported separately.
-Again, the MPO has the choice of either setting its own targets or supporting WisDOT's statewide targets (or a combination thereof).
+Other performance targets have been established in 2018 in areas such as: pavement condition, bridge condition, and emission reductions associated with Congestion Mitigation and Air Quality (CMAQ) improvement program projects.
+Pavement and bridge condition targets only apply to the National Highway System (NHS), with conditions on Interstate highways and other NHS highways typically reported separately.

-The Commission prepared the 2017 Transportation System Performance Indicators report in late 2017, and refined and finalized this report in early 2018.
-The Sheboygan MPO Technical and Policy Advisory Committees reviewed a preliminary draft of this report at their December 7, 2017, and reviewed a revised draft of the report at their January 25, 2018, joint meeting.
+The Commission prepared the 2018 Transportation System Performance Indicators report in late 2018.
+The Sheboygan MPO Technical and Policy Advisory Committees reviewed this report at their joint meeting on December 13, 2018.

 For more information, please contact: